 Leave Policy

-Non-Medical Leave Policy
+Non-Medical Leave Policy and Procedure

-Medical Leave Policy
+Medical Leave Policy and Procedure

 If you have a documented health or medical issue that requires a modification of, or reasonable accommodation to, the continuous enrollment and/or completion policy, then you need to proactively work with the Accessibility Services Office (ASO) to request a medical leave.

 ASO will help make appropriate arrangements for the duration of the leave as well as plans to return and ensure compliance with all academic rules.
 ASO will engage in an individualized and interactive assessment, which may require consultation with others at the University, as appropriate.
-With prior permission, ASO may also require consultation with your health care providers.
+With prior permission, ASO may also require consultation with your healthcare providers.

-You should contact the ASO as soon as a health or medical issues arises, as HES does not ordinarily alter academic policies after the fact.
+Contact the ASO as soon as a health or medical issues arises, as HES does not ordinarily alter academic policies after the fact.

 Extensions to the completion deadlines are not ordinarily granted beyond one additional year as successful completion of courses within a certain period of time is a fundamental academic requirement.